-Label: C-U-1 Status of Improvement: Maintained Improvement Related Project/System: Traffic/UTAPS
+Label: C-U-1

 Utah will improve the Uniformity of crash data as measured in terms of:

 The percentage of MMUCC 5 compliant data elements entered into the crash database or obtained via linkage to other databases.
 The measurement is limited to crash data elements as designated in the MMUCC 5 data standard.